N64 Finally Gets Proper Online Play! Rollback Netcode is an Absolute Game-Changer

 No, the project is highly optimized.
 Most modern PCs will run N64 emulation with rollback enabled without any performance issues.
 A stable wired Ethernet connection is highly recommended.

-Do all N64 games work perfectly?
+Do all N64 games work perfectly with rollback netcode?

 Technical support is broad, but the level of “perfection” varies depending on the complexity of the game's code.
 Titles with fixed framerates work exceptionally well, while games with dynamic rendering may require additional patches.